Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 5. Alcohol

-According to researchers, alcohol contributes to obesity or beer belly, especially among men.
-It contains about 43 calories per 100 grams [5].
+Alcohol contributes to obesity or beer belly, especially among men.

 Beer belly decreases as you shed abdominal fat.
 So after reducing your beer consumption, eat more healthily, count calories, and consume more vegetables for sustainable results.